Inside: The easiest explanation of how to sew a pillow cover with piping! Even a beginner can do this!

 I promise if you can sew a straight line, you can do this.
 It is that easy.

 This post contains affiliate links for your convenience.
-Click here to read my full disclosure.
+Read the full disclosure.

 Adding piping around the edge of a pillow is a really fun way to either bring out one of the colors in your fabric pattern or add a really fun pop of contrasting color.

-I used to create my piping piece in a completely separate step until I got smart and realized that there’s a much easier (and faster) way to add piping.
 Not to mention doing it the way I’m about to show you makes it so you will never again have that extra stitch line showing on your finish pillow cover.
 So frustrating, I know.
 You’re welcome.

 - Fabric cut to the size of your pillow form.
 (For example if your pillow form is 18 inches square, you’ll need a front piece of fabric cut 18 inches square.
-The back piece will also be 18 inches square if you are making a zippered pillow cover, but if you are doing an envelope pillow cover your back piece will actually be 2 pieces.
+The back piece will also be 18 inches square if you are making a zippered pillow cover, but if you are doing an envelope pillow cover your back piece will actually be 2 pieces.)

 - Cording the thickness of your choice and enough to go around your pillow

 - Bias tape in the color you want your piping to be.
-Your bias tape needs to be wide enough to wrap around your cording and still have about a 1/2 inch seam.
+Your bias tape needs to be wide enough to wrap around your cording and still have about a ½ inch seam.

 - Thread in a matching color.